nginxinc/nginx-one-workshops/labs/lab8/readme.md

 Before you begin, let's confirm that we actually have a web server on Release 32 and it is up and running.

-We are going to need the TOKEN to connect the system, since the web server is a phgysically different server, you will need to set the TOKEN variable on the new system.
+We are going to need the TOKEN to connect the system, since the web server is a physically different server, you will need to set the TOKEN variable on the new system.
 You can make this easier by echoing the output before you ssh to the new system (so you can copy it):

 ```bash
 ubuntu@jumphost:~/Documents/nginx-one-workshops/labs/lab8$ echo $TOKEN